 Soil: The right soil is crucial to growing a healthy plant.
 Use commercial soil for succulents, or prepare your own mix with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.

-Temperature: This plant thrives in warm outdoor environments but does not like winter cold and should remain moderately dry and warm during its winter dormancy.
+Temperature: This plant thrives in warm outdoor environments but does not like winter cold.
+During its winter dormancy, it should remain moderately dry and warm.
 Orbea melanantha grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).

 Watering: It has typical watering needs for a succulent.
 During the growing season, water your plant thoroughly and allow the soil to dry before watering again.
-The plant goes dormant in winter and needs almost no water, about once a month.
+In winter, the plant goes dormant and needs almost no water, about once a month.

 Fertilizing: To keep it thriving, fertilization during the growing season is a good idea.
 Feed with water-soluble fertilizer diluted to half the recommended strength.